The Anti Guru

 - being passionate

-- the ability to create meaningful student experience
+- having the ability to create a meaningful experience

-- helps to overcome barriers and challenges to learning
+- helping to overcome barriers and challenges to learning

 - a critical thinker and a creative mind

 - the ability to teach adults effectively through planning and delivery

 - knowledge and experience of teaching and learning theory

 - being reflective in action and on action